 Genre painting typically illustrates scenes of everyday life, with ordinary people engaged in routine activities.
 They can be intensely realistic, entirely imagined, or heavily romanticized by the artist.

-Because of their "every day" subject matter, Genre paintings exploded in popularity with the upper-middle classes during the 17th century.
-While this trend appeared in the Netherlands, its influence soon spread throughout Europe.
+Because of their everyday subject matter, Genre paintings exploded in popularity with the upper-middle classes during the 17th century.
+While this trend appeared in the Netherlands, its influence spread throughout Europe.
+This brief introduction explores famous Genre paintings and the movement's pioneering artists.
+Genre paintings are some of our most popular oil painting reproductions.

-Paintings that include commonplace subjects and everyday scenes are "genre paintings."
+Paintings that include commonplace subjects and everyday scenes are Genre paintings.
 These settings might be domestic households, urban streets, or rural locations.

 The four "highest" genres of painting are: